Why TV and Games Compromise Academics & Values

 If your son is a movie fan, he must be watching movies on TV?

 Even when he was young, if he requested to see a movie, we took him.
 And we have always rented movies and watched them together as a family.
 It gives the parents control over which movie, and the opportunity to talk with kids about whatever comes up during the movie.
 Of course, by the time my son was 15, he was going with friends to movies, and he began making his own choices about renting movies, including movies I find overly violent.
-But he is capable of deciding what he can handle.
+But as a teen, he is capable of deciding what he can handle.

 Reading is great.
 But I don't want to raise a nerd.
 I want my kids to be well-rounded.
 Depriving kids of TV seems like such a hard line position.